Death Race (2008 film): Critical response

-The film drew generally mixed reviews from critics.
-Review aggregator Rotten Tomatoes gives it a 42% rating based on reviews from 160 critics, with an average rating of 5.00/10.
-The website's critical consensus states, "Mindless, violent, and lightning-paced, Death Race is little more than an empty action romp."
-Metacritic reports a rating of 43 out of 100 based on reviews from 23 critics, indicating "mixed or average reviews".
+The film received mixed reviews from critics.
 Audiences polled by CinemaScore during opening weekend gave the film an average grade of "B+" on a scale ranging from A+ to F.

 Robert Koehler of Variety called Death Race "as hard as metal and just as dumb" and criticized it for removing the humor of Death Race 2000.
 Roger Ebert of the Chicago Sun-Times gave the film half a star (out of four), calling it "an assault on all the senses, including common."
 Keith Phipps of the A. V. Club said the film is "ideal for those who want to watch a bunch of cars blow each other up, without having to think about it all that much."
 Marc Savlov of the Austin Chronicle called Death Race "one of the most boring drags of all time."

 Peter Hartlaub of the San Francisco Chronicle called the film "an ill-advised and severely wussified remake."
 Elizabeth Weitzman of the New York Daily News gave the film one and a half stars (out of four), calling it "junk", and saying that "the chases are pretty cool, but there's absolutely nothing else to see."
 A positive review came from Nathan Lee of The New York Times, who said that "the movie is legitimately greasy, authentically nasty, with a good old-fashioned sense of laying waste to everything in sight."
 James Berardinelli of ReelViews awarded Death Race a score of two and a half stars (out of four), saying that it's "weak when it comes to things like plot, character, and acting, but it's very good at provoking visceral reactions."

 Box office

-The film grossed $75,677,515, of which $36,316,032 was from North America.